gitextensions/gitextensions/README.markdown

 The installer is build using WiX.
 You need to install WiX when you want to build the installer.
 This can be downloaded here: [http://wix.sourceforge.net/](http://wix.sourceforge.net/).
 If you do not want to build the installer, just open the solution and ignore the warning.

-* Open the solution file (GitCommands.sln or GitCommands.VS2010.sln)
+* Open the solution file (GitExtensions.VS2010.sln or GitExtensions.VS2012.sln)
 * Hit F5 to compile and run GitExtensions

 ## How to contribute code